-The study area is located at the Tutuka Power Station, approximately 30 km to the northeast of the town of Standerton in Mpumalanga province (Fig. 1).
-For more information, please see the Technical Summary presented above.
+The eskom proposed ashing area is a rectangular section of land, part of the farm Witkoppies 81HS, located south of the town of Amersfoort in Mpumalanga Province (Fig. 1 & 2).
+For more information, please see the Technical summary presented above.